-racticum and internship courses are graded Pass/Fail, based on the student's demonstration of professionalism, participation on-site and in the group supervision seminar, and careful completion of all assignments, including obtaining the minimum amount of direct and indirect hours required, as outlined in the course syllabus and as required by CACREP standards and the Louisiana state licensure board.
+Participation on-site and in the group supervision seminar, and careful completion of all assignments, including obtaining the minimum amount of direct and indirect hours required, as outlined in the course syllabus and as required by CACREP standards and the Louisiana state licensure board.
 Grades are based on participation in class activities, assignments, site supervisor's evaluations (mid-term and final), faculty supervisor's evaluations (midterm and final), as well as the ability to show competencies in counseling skills, openness to the supervision process, and displaying developmental growth over the course of the semester.
 Please be assured that any identified deficiencies will be discussed with students as soon as they are identified.
 The midterm evaluations are an effective tool for judging student progress.
 Students may freely discuss progress with their site supervisor and/or faculty supervisor whenever there are questions or concerns.